Transition from fossil fuels to renewable energy

 Since the organic molecules of fossil fuels would be too expensive to reproduce from other sources, it is a pity to burn them while their value for the chemical industry is higher.

-Solar energy and wind energy can produce power and heat, but cannot be used in the chemical industry.
-Therefore the largest use for fossil fuels should be in the chemical energy.
+Renewable energy can produce power and heat, but cannot be used in the chemical industry, thus they should be the preffered energy source.

-Additionally, since using fossil fuels in the chamical industry prevents burning them, we also solve most of the greenhouse gas problem.
+Additionally, since using fossil fuels in the chemical industry prevents burning them, we also solve most of the greenhouse gas problem.

 This interdependence and complementarity of the two energy sources require co-operation and advanced planning, for mutual benefits.